ReinfyTeam/Zuri/README.md

 # Features
 - You can easily configure everything in the config. ✅
   - Configure easily the max violations and checks and more! ⚙️
 - It is more **lightweight** compared to paid anticheat.
-You dont have to struggle about the performance, with this anticheat, it can possible block them all easily! 💰
+You don't have to struggle about the performance, with this anticheat, it can possible block them all easily! 💰
-- ✨ It is easy to use when it comes at the game, you can easily debug things, manage them all at the game, and **disable checks** according to your wishes.
+- ✨ It is easy to use when it comes at the game, you can easily debug things, manage them all at the game, and **disable checks** according to your command.
-- ❌ Limit players joining by their ip limit, you can change it how many players can join with same ip address.
+- ❌ Limit players joining by their ip limit, you can change and configure on how many players can join with same ip address.
-- 🌟 It also checks the player if they are using a **Proxy or VPN**
+- 🌟 It also checks the player if they are using a **Proxy or VPN** *(optional)*
-- 💥 You can manage plugin at ingame using **UI** by using command!
+- 💥 You can manage plugin at in-game using **UI** by using command! `/zuri ui`
 # Checks
 | **Module Name**             | **Punishment Type**  | **Percentage of Accuracy** |
 |-----------------------------|----------------------|----------------------------|